wp-plugins/connections/README.txt

 == Installation ==
 [Installation instructions can be found here.](http://connections-pro.com/documentation/plugin/install/)

+= Using the WordPress Plugin Search =

+1. Navigate to the `Add New` sub-page under the Plugins admin page.
+2. Search for `connections business directory`.
+3. The plugin should be listed first in the search results.
+4. Click the `Install Now` link.
+5. Lastly click the `Activate Plugin` link to activate the plugin.

+= Uploading in WordPress Admin =

+1. [Download the plugin zip file](http://wordpress.org/plugins/connections/) and save it to your computer.
+2. Navigate to the `Add New` sub-page under the Plugins admin page.
+3. Click the `Upload` link.
+4. Select Connections Business Directory zip file from where you saved the zip file on your computer.
+5. Click the `Install Now` button.
+6. Lastly click the `Activate Plugin` link to activate the plugin.

+= Using FTP =

+1. [Download the plugin zip file](http://wordpress.org/plugins/connections/) and save it to your computer.
+2. Extract the Connections Business Directory zip file.
+3. Create a new directory named `connections` directory in the `../wp-content/plugins/` directory.
+4. Upload the files from the folder extracted in Step 2.
+4. Activate the plugin on the Plugins admin page.

 = Requirements =
 * **WordPress version:** >= 3.8
 * **PHP version:** >= 5.2.4
-* **NOTE:** Upgrading from version 0.6.1 and newer only, is supported.
+* **NOTE:** Upgrading from version 0.6.1 and newer only is supported.
 Previous version must upgrade to 0.6.1 before upgrading to the current version.

 == Frequently Asked Questions ==
 [FAQs can be found here.](http://connections-pro.com/faq/)